pgxn/pgxnclient/docs/usage.rst

 are produced (as :program:`pg_regress` does), these files are copied to the local directory where the script is run.

+The database connection options are similar to the ones in load_, with the difference that the variable :envvar:`PGDATABASE` doesn't influence the database name.

 .. warning::
     At the time of writing, :program:`pg_regress` on Debian and derivatives is affected by `bug #554166`__ which makes *HOST* selection impossible.